royfrancis/workshop-template-rmd-travis/README.md

 ### Travis-CI

 When the committed changes are pushed to GitHub, Travis-CI automatically runs to render the output.
 The `.travis.yml` config file is used to build a linux container where R and necessary linux dependencies are installed.
-Then the R packages described in `DESCRIPTION` are installed.
 When completed, the `deploy.sh` script is executed.
 The first Travis build can take up to 30 mins or more depending on the number of R packages.
-Subsequent builds take a few minutes depending on the changes because caching is enabled.
+Subsequent builds take a few minutes depending on the changes because caching is enabled for R packages.

 ### deploy.sh script

-The `deploy.sh` script creates a new directory specified under `output_dir` in `_site.yml`.
+The `deploy.sh` first installs R packages described in `_site.yml`.
+It then creates a new directory specified under `output_dir` in `_site.yml`.
 And then render the whole website into it by `rmarkdown::render_site()`.
 The details of this described below.
 When the rendering is completed, the contents of gh-pages branch is pulled down to a folder named `tmprepo`.
 The existence of `output_dir` in `tmprepo` is checked.
 If already present, it is deleted.
 The `output_dir` folder is copied into `tmprepo`.
 Lastly, a list of all folders inside `tmprepo` is added to an index file called `index.md`.
 This will serve as the root of gh-pages.
 Finally, all files are added and committed to git and pushed to the gh-pages branch.
 Git has permission to push to gh-pages due to Travis environment variable `GITHUB_TOKEN`.

 ### render_site() function